 Monitoring for A. asthenes was completed at the four original monitoring sites; MP 3, MP 4, MP 17, and MP 18, as well as MP16, where the species was identified during the 2021 surveys.
-MP 18 experienced a small increase in A. asthenes abundance since 2021 with 9 individuals in 2021 to 10 in 2022.
-The remaining monitoring points experienced a decrease in the overall abundance of this species (Plate 8).
-The most significant decrease was at MP 4 where 32 individuals were recorded in 2021 and 15 individuals in 2022.
-This was followed by MP 17 where 10 individuals were recorded in 2021 and 6 were recorded in 2022.
-MP 3 experienced a decrease from 18 individuals in 2021 to 14 in 2022.
-It is likely that many new individuals that germinated in 2020 in response to favourable conditions and have subsequently been outcompeted following the return of other groundcover species.
-Additionally, several of the individuals residing on the banks of a creek may have been removed by heavy rainfall events especially seen within MP4 which has seen the greatest loss with no leaf litter on the ground with it being washed away.
+MP4 and MP 18 experienced small increases in A. asthenes abundance since 2022 with both monitoring points identifying one new plant.
+MP 17 and MP 16 were unchanged since 2022, with a small decrease in the number of A. asthenes observed at MP3 (Plate 8).
+It is likely that many new individuals that germinated in 2020 (82 individual plants) in response to favourable conditions, have subsequently been outcompeted following the return of other groundcover species (50 individual plants in 2023).
+Additionally, several of the individuals residing on the banks of a creek may have been removed by heavy rainfall events especially seen within MP4.
+Subsequent leaf litter that had washed away has since returned in the 2023 monitoring event.

-The decrease in abundance for the species across the majority of the monitoring sites continues a pattern of fluctuating abundance results for the species since 2015.
+The decrease in abundance for the species across many of the monitoring sites continues a pattern of fluctuating abundance results for the species since 2015.
 There is no discernible pattern to suggest impacts from quarry operations in relation to A. asthenes abundance.

-Plate 8: Asperula asthenes abundance at monitoring sites, excluding the newly added MP16 (2015-2022)
+Plate 8: Asperula asthenes abundance at monitoring sites, including MP16 where it was first detected in 2021.
+(2015-2023)